Projections of Florida Population by County, 2020–2045, with Estimates for 2019

 Births were projected by applying age-specific birth rates (adjusted for child mortality) to the projected female population of each racial/ethnic group.
 These birth rates were based on Florida birth data for 2007–2013 published by the Office of Vital Statistics in the Florida Department of Health.
 They imply a total fertility rate (TFR) of 1.66 births per woman for non-Hispanic whites, 2.08 births per woman for non-Hispanic nonwhites, 1.92 births per woman for Hispanics, and 1.83 births per woman for total population.
 These rates were adjusted in the short-term projections to make them consistent with recent fertility trends.
-We also raised them long-term, though to a lesser extent than in previous years.
-We still expect fertility rates to increase, but more slowly and to a lower level than previously projected.
-We made this downward adjustment because recorded resident births in Florida, after having increased each year from 2012 through 2016, have trended slightly downward again over the past two years (the birth data for 2018 are still provisional).
-By 2030, the adjusted rates imply a total fertility rate of 1.69 births per woman for non-Hispanic whites, 2.13 births per woman for non-Hispanic nonwhites, 1.98 births per woman for Hispanics, and 1.87 births per woman for total population.
+We also raised them long-term, though slightly less than last year.
+We made this downward adjustment, because recorded resident births in Florida, after having increased each year from 2012 through 2016, have trended downward again over the past three years (the birth data for 2019 are still provisional).
+By 2033, the adjusted rates imply a total fertility rate of 1.68 births per woman for non-Hispanic whites, 2.12 births per woman for non-Hispanic nonwhites, 1.97 births per woman for Hispanics, and 1.86 births per woman for total population.

 The cohort-component method is a good way to make population projections at the state level, but is not necessarily the best way to make projections at the county level.
 Many counties in Florida are so small that the number of persons in each age-sex category is inadequate for making reliable cohort-component projections, given the lack of detailed small-area data.
 Even more important, county growth patterns are so volatile that a single technique based on data from a single time period may provide misleading results.
 We believe more useful projections of total population can be made by using several different techniques and historical base periods.